-Applications are evaluated by faculty of each program.
+Applications are evaluated by the faculty of each program.
 Programs have significant discretion in determining admission standards and class size based on factors such as the availability of academic advisors, financial support, laboratory space, and student distribution within interest areas.
 The Graduate School works with program faculty and their recommendations for admission in finalizing admissions decisions.
-Neither an academic record exceeding minimum requirements, nor satisfactory scores on standardized tests, nor professional expertise alone will assure an applicant's admission in this competitive environment.
-Rather, the overall record must indicate the strong likelihood that you will complete graduate study successfully.
+Neither an academic record exceeding minimum requirements, satisfactory scores on standardized tests, nor professional expertise alone will assure an applicant's admission in this competitive environment.
+Instead, the overall record must indicate the strong likelihood that the student will complete their graduate study successfully.